bards/Epic.NET/_posts/2013-04-18-stupidity-considered-harmful.markdown

 You draft the design and **then** you start with Green-Red-Refactor iteractions.
 Perfect.
 Very useful!

-But, you can't call this practice TDD, or you lose the proper term to denote the original tool.
+But you can't call this practice TDD, or you lose the proper term to denote the original tool!

 And TDD (the true one) is a valuable tool, whenever your major problem is to prevent needless abstractions.

 That, let me say, is quite rare!
-TDD, is useful in **rare** cases, but when useful, it's **strategic**!
+TDD, is useful in **rare** cases!
+But when useful, it's **strategic**!

 TDC is a totally different beast, useful in much more common scenarios: **tests drive just the coding**.
 Some coding, at least.
 And this is perfectly fine.
 TDC **can** be partially applied to any software component.